apache/incubator-devlake/plugins/jira/README.md

-Requirement Count	| Number of issues with type "Requirement" Requirement Lead Time	| Lead time of issues with type "Requirement" Requirement Delivery Rate |	Ratio of delivered requirements to all requirements Bug Count	| Number of issues with type "Bug"<br><i>bugs are found during testing</i>
+Requirement Count	| Number of issues with type "Requirement" Requirement Lead Time	| Lead time of issues with type "Requirement" Requirement Delivery Rate |	Ratio of delivered requirements to all requirements Requirement Granularity | Number of story points associated with an issue Bug Count	| Number of issues with type "Bug"<br><i>bugs are found during testing</i>
 Bug Age	| Lead time of issues with type "Bug"<br><i>both new and deleted lines count</i>
 Bugs Count per 1k Lines of Code |	Amount of bugs per 1000 lines of code